 What is the Chelsea Chop?
-A new hairdo or a fancy cut of meat?
-Nope, it's just a pruning technique borrowed from the Brits.
+A new hairdo, dance craze, or fancy cut of meat?
+Nope, it’s just a pruning technique borrowed from the Brits.
 By cutting back leggy perennials by early summer, you will have more flowers on a fuller-looking plant.
-It's hard to chop but it works and you'll be happy once you see the renewed blooms!
-Here's how.
+It’s hard to chop but it works and you’ll be happy once you see the renewed blooms!
+Here’s how.

 The Chelsea Chop